hedgehogqa/fsharp-hedgehog/doc/index.md

 ### Generators

 Hedgehog's `Gen` module exports some basic generators and plenty combinators for making new generators.
-Here's a generator of alphanumeric chatracters:
+Here's a generator of alphanumeric characters:

 ```fs
 Gen.alphaNum